Territory band: Ethnicity and race

 There were black bands and white bands, and bands of various immigrant ethnicities.
 There were also all-female bands, such as the International Sweethearts of Rhythm.

 Musician, composer, and scholar Gunther Schuller asserted in one of his books, The Swing Era: The Development of Jazz, 1930–1945 (The History of Jazz, Vol. 2) that, "territory bands, by definition, were black.
 There were, of course, many white bands in the 'territories' but they tended to have the more lucrative and permanent jobs and therefore not required to travel as much as the black bands."
 Another musician (former territory band musician and historian), Jack Behrens, expressed in a book that Schuller's depiction of divergent work conditions was narrow.
 "During my playing days in the 1940s and 50s in several white territory bands, we didn't have "lucrative and permanent jobs" unless you count day labor in a dairy bar or clerking at a military surplus store.
 Worse, there were times we didn't get paid at all and we had little recourse given the cost of legal advice."

 For most territory bands — whether black, white, integrated, male, female — the musicians were nearly always paid.
-Neither the booking agencies nor the musicians got rich, but regular salaries helped maintain pretty decent musicianship.
+Neither the booking agencies nor the musicians got rich, but regular salaries helped maintain somewhat decent musicianship.

 Most musicians witnessed and experienced Jim Crow laws.
 One common present-day misconception is that Jim Crow practices were more prevalent in the South.
 The practices were prevalent everywhere, especially in New York City and the Midwest.
 The bands that were racially integrated commonly experienced problems, mostly from having to dodge different applications and degrees of Jim Crow among cities and regions.
 Many bands, especially The International Sweethearts of Rhythm, handled some of the absurdities with a degree of inward, sarcastic humor.
 When musicians grew wary or even felt vulnerable to injustices of Jim Crow, the band bus, for those who had one, served as a safe haven.